 Tree @master (Download .tar.gz)

-SixtyPical is a low-level programming language supporting a sophisticated static analysis.
+SixtyPical is a low-level programming language supporting some advanced static analysis methods.
 Its reference compiler can generate efficient code for several 6502-based target platforms while catching many common mistakes at compile-time, reducing the time spent in debugging.

 Make sure you have Python (2.7 or 3.5+) installed.
 Then